roopekt/InfiniteFlatTerrain/README.md

 # Infinite Flat Terrain

 A real-time height map based terrain renderer with LOD, made using Unity.
+Almost everything happens on the GPU.
 <br/><br/>
 ![Close and far example of the terrain](https://github.com/roopekt/InfiniteFlatTerrain/blob/main/ReadmeData/close_and_far_example.png)